Bruno Martins Indi

-Rolando Maximiliano "Bruno" Martins Indi (born 8 February 1992) is a Dutch professional footballer who plays as a defender for Eredivisie club AZ Alkmaar and the Netherlands national team.
+Rolando Maximiliano "Bruno" Martins Indi (born 8 February 1992) is a Dutch professional footballer who plays as a defender for Eredivisie club Sparta Rotterdam.

 Martins Indi began his career with Dutch club Feyenoord, after progressing through the club's youth teams.
 He spent four seasons at De Kuip, making 120 appearances before moving to Portugal in July 2014 to play for Porto for a fee of €7.7 million.
-In August 2016 Martins Indi joined Premier League side Stoke City on loan for the 2016–17 season.
+In August 2016, Martins Indi joined Premier League side Stoke City on loan for the 2016–17 season.
 A year later, he signed for Stoke permanently for a fee of £7 million.
-After 137 games for Stoke, he returned to the Eredivisie with AZ in 2021, initially on loan.
+After 137 games for the club, he returned to the Eredivisie with AZ in 2021, initially on loan.
+He departed in 2025, joining Sparta Rotterdam.

 A full international for the Netherlands since 2012, he has gained over 30 caps and was part of their squad which finished third at the 2014 FIFA World Cup.